 *Bread lame, you can find specially designed bread lames in my shop

 *Oven proof pan with a lid, my personal choice is 26cm diameter round or 30cm oval enamel roasting pans with lids, mine are made by Falcon.
+I also have 20cm round small pans for smaller loaves, they are not a huge necessity, but they are very cute!
 Cast iron is not necessary

 *Good quality parchment baking paper (not waxed or greaseproof paper, it will stick to your loaves)